Tata Sons vs Cyrus Mistry Investment Pvt. Limited

 After this matter reached the Supreme Court Cyrus Mistry made a public statement that he would not pursue the executive chairmanship of Tata Sons.

 “I will however vigorously pursue all options to protect our rights as a minority shareholder, including that of resuming the 30-year history of a seat at the Board of Tata Sons and the incorporation of the highest standards of corporate governance and transparency at Tata Sons,” he said.

 Current status of the case

-The previous order passed by National Company Law appellate tribunal has surprised the Supreme Court.
-The Supreme Court’s reaction over the order of National Company Law appellate tribunal was really bad.
+The previous order passed by the National Company Law appellate tribunal has surprised the Supreme Court.
+The Supreme Court’s reaction over the order of the National Company Law appellate tribunal was really bad.
 The Chief Justice of India has observed “Fairness is not something that was imbued in legal proceedings in this case.
 We are completely surprised, this is too much”

 The three-judge bench comprising of Chief Justice S A Bobde and Justices A S Bopanna and V Ramasubramanian has asked the parties to file compiled written submissions and subject index in the matter.

 the meeting was conducted through video conferencing and during the meeting, Shapouri Pallonji group has claimed that the articles of associations and provisions of companies Act were breached in the removal of Cyrus Mistry 80 chairman of Tata Sons in the year 2016.

 The allegations made against Tata sons were denied by the Tatas.
 Tatas said there was no wrong at their part they were within the limits of their rights to remove Mistry.